tlevine/www.thomaslevine.com/content/!/cv/index.md

 * Thomas Levine (2013).
 [Open data licensing](http://thomaslevine.com(!/open-data-licensing)

 ## Notable software
 I've written quite a lot of software.
-Here are some free software projects that people seem to use.
+Here are some free software projects that a lot of people seem to use.

 * [OpenPrism](http://openprism.thomaslevine.com) has become the defacto standard site for searching for United States government data.
 * [DumpTruck](https://github.com/scraperwiki/dumptruck) is a light, Python-style interface to SQLite3.